DIMfang/Bluetube/README.md

 # BlueTube
-A Video-Sharing website where you can:
+A Video-sharing website where you can:
 - Create an account
 - Upload videos
 - Watch your videos and other user's uploaded media